 After a car crash, a police officer comes to the scene, interviews the drivers, and writes a detailed Texas Peace Officer's Crash Report (CR-3).
 Its importance cannot be overstated.

+Identification and LocationThe top section on page one gives basic information about the crash including the date, time and location.
 If it happened at night, an injury lawyer immediately investigates if alcohol, drugs, drowsiness, or recklessness are involved.